-- 3. The primary responsibility of the teacher is to teach.
-The teacher shall be protected against any unnecessary interruptions by other school personnel, pupils, or parents.
-All regular announcements from the office shall be made at a scheduled and specific time. - 4.
-Special events should interfere as little as possible with instructional time. - J. Report to Parents - 1.
-Teachers are responsible for evaluating pupil progress and interpreting grades or reports given.
+J. Report to Parents

+- 1. Teachers are responsible for evaluating pupil progress and interpreting grades or reports given.
 If a student is not assigned to a teacher, a professional staff member shall be responsible for the grade. - 2.
 A District system of grading and reporting shall be established using progress report forms which are a part of this Agreement.
 Schools may supplement or request a waiver to replace progress report forms.
 Parent conferences and issuing of report cards will not occur until after at least one workweek (5 workdays) after the reporting period has ended, except for the final reporting period when report cards at the elementary level will be issued on the last scheduled day of school.
-Parent conference weeks at elementary schools are intended to accommodate parents; therefore, teachers who have scheduled parent conferences shall be excused from faculty meetings that conflict with the conference. - 3.
-Teachers who must complete data entry for grades on the School Max system shall not be required to have the data entry completed in fewer than three (3) workdays after the grading period ends except at the end of the school year.
-Teachers shall complete data entry for grades on the School Max system on the last reporting day for teachers unless they have made arrangements with the school administration to complete the data entry at a later date. - 4.
+Parent conference weeks at elementary schools are intended to accommodate parents; therefore, teachers who have scheduled parent conferences shall be excused from faculty meetings that conflict with the conference.

+- 3. Teachers who must complete data entry for grades on the School Max system shall not be required to have the data entry completed in fewer than three (3) workdays after the grading period ends except at the end of the school year. - a.
+Teachers shall complete data entry for grades on the School Max system on the last reporting day for teachers unless they have made arrangements with the school administration to complete the data entry at a later date. - b.
+High School teachers will have a minimum of twenty-four (24) hours between administering the senior final and the submission of senior grades. - 4.
 If a high school teacher anticipates that any student is failing at semester he/she will be required to provide a list of all students who are at risk of failing a class one week prior to winter break so that the student(s) may be scheduled appropriately.
+The list is non-binding and intended for planning purposes only.

+K. Equipment

-The list is non-binding and intended for planning purposes only. - K. Equipment - 1.
-Basic equipment for a teacher shall include a computer with internet access and access to a working printer, a teacher's desk and chair, a secure file cabinet and a bookshelf. - 2.
+- 1. Basic equipment for a teacher shall include a computer, laptop or I-pad with internet access and access to a working printer, a teacher's desk and chair, a secure file cabinet and a bookshelf.
+Employees shall use APS email for any business related communication pursuant to the APS Employee Technology Acceptable Use Policy. - 2.
 Basic equipment for an educational diagnostician shall include a desk, a table, two chairs, a secure file cabinet, a bookshelf, access to school phones and access to District computers. - 3.
-Basic equipment for school nurses shall include a computer with internet access and printer w/ paper (to access SchoolMax and print out reports and immunization records) and a fireproof, locking file cabinet (to maintain medical records per HIPAA federal regulations).
+Basic equipment for school nurses shall include a computer with internet access and printer w/ paper (to access the District student information system and print out reports and immunization records) and a fireproof, locking file cabinet (to maintain medical records per HIPAA federal regulations).